SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Most of the time, it's hard.
 But not impossible.

-Remember that if taken to extreme levels, **desperately trying to succeed in something can be as harmful as living life in sloth**.
+Remember that, if taken to extreme levels, **desperately trying to succeed in something can be as harmful as living life in sloth**.

 In conclusion, what I wanted to say in this post is that we have to find a **balance** between enjoying our life and finding a reason to live looking forward.
 Neither of these two weights has to be too heavy or  too light, otherwise the psychological equilibrium is lost and you neither enjoy living nor have a reason to do so.

 In short: be curious, find a meaning and stay happy!

-<span class="caption"><em><strong>Fun fact</strong>: the feature image of this post was created by merging two images generated by <a href="https://openai.com/dall-e-2/" target="_blank">DALL·E 2</a> AI model giving the prompt "being mentally ahead, abstract drawing".
+<span class="caption"><em><strong>Note</strong>: the feature image of this post was created by merging together two images generated by <a href="https://openai.com/dall-e-2/" target="_blank">DALL·E 2</a> AI model giving the prompt "being mentally ahead, abstract drawing".
 Given the good results, I may use this method again for future post images, but I'll always tell you if and when I do.</em></span>